Do Go On - 236 - The Forrest Fenn Treasure Hunt

 I'll get to it.

-Every now and then he tests out the, it's amazement level on his friends.
+Every now and then, he'd test out the, it's amazement level on his friends.

 And he'd write it out of ten.